 Statement of Purpose

-The young brain can regenerate: we all know that.
-But what about the old brain?
-For the elderly, for victims of neurological trauma, for addicts – how to rewire the brain is an important issue.
+The young brain can regenerate: this is common knowledge.
+But what about the mature brain?
+For the elderly, for victims of neurological trauma, for addicts: for all of them, how to rewire the brain is an important issue.
 I want to study this issue in Stanford University’s Neurosciences PhD Program.

-Currently I am finishing working on my Master’s Thesis about plasticity of the nucleus accumbens and generalizability acros drug compounds at the Graduate School of Medicine, Tokyo University.
-Since I’ve been interested in particular the plasticity after concussion, I participated in as many research projects about concussions as possible after graduated.
-I’ve accumulated many research experiences in cross domain, such as medical, cellular, public health, and cognitive psychology, as can be seen in my curriculum vitae.
+Currently I am finishing my Master’s thesis at the Graduate School of Medicine, Tokyo University.
+I am researching the plasticity of the nucleus accumbens and generalizability across drug compounds.
+Since I am interested in plasticity after concussions in particular, I have participated in as many research projects about concussions as possible to date.
+I’ve accumulated many cross-domain research experiences in medicine, cellular biology, public health, and cognitive psychology.

-Back to 2004, when I was an undergraduate at Kyoto University, I found out that the plasticity of the brain is a fascinating issue and worth to dig on.
-Therefore, I tried to do some pilot studies in mice, thanks to my advisor Dr. Kanagawa.
-Starting from a fresh researcher, I’ve learnt how to design a experiment and how to use recording equipment like patch clamp and electrophysiological recording, and software such as MATLAB.
-Most importantly, I’ve learnt how to fixed my experiment when data showed unexpected results.
-Finally, at the moment that the result showed substance generalization in even adult mice, I found all the efforts were worth it, and this is what encouraged me to move on in this research domain.
+In 2004, when I was an undergraduate at Kyoto University, I found out that the plasticity of the brain is a fascinating issue, and worth investigating deeply.
+Therefore, I tried to do some pilot studies in mice, with the help of my advisor, Dr. Kanagawa.
+During my fresh start as a researcher, I learned how to design an experiment, and how to use recording techniques like patch clamp and electrophysiological recording and software such as MATLAB.
+Most importantly, I learned how to fix my experiments when data showed unexpected results.
+Finally, at the moment when I confirmed substance generalization in even adult mice, I found all the efforts were worth it: this stimulus is what encouraged me to move on in this research domain.

-After graduating from school, I got working as a research assistant.
-I wasn’t used to patient interaction, but had to learn a lot quickly!
-I conducted interviews and monitored cognitive functions by a serious of neuropsychological assessments, in addition to medication adherence behavior.
-For me, it is always glad to know what I have done is beneficial for real people, especially for those who have depression or life problems.
-However, the sad thing is we saw a very trend: comorbidity of concussions with drug abuse.
-This phoneomen made me question the importance of chemistry or even behavior in addition, and to look at brain damage through a wider lens of environment and trauma, and is it reversible.
+After graduating from school, I started working as a research assistant.
+Although I was not used to patient interactions, I had to learn a lot quickly!
+I conducted interviews and monitored cognitive functions by a series of neuropsychological assessments, as well as medication adherence behavior.
+For me, I am always glad to know what I have done is beneficial for real people, especially for those who have depression or life problems.
+However, one trend we observed concerned us greatly: comorbidity of concussions with drug abuse.
+This phenomenon made me question the importance of both chemistry and behavior in such individuals, and to look at brain damage through a wider lens of environment and trauma.
+In addition, I wondered: is brain damage reversible?

 Standard Service